pewi21/gw2browser/CHANGE.md

 Gw2Browser_2016-xx-xx (1.0.7.1)
 -------------------------------
 Change:
+- Gw2Browser can now compile with TDM-GCC (and possibly MinGW and GCC on linux as well).
 - Use wxAUI for interface manager.
 - New about box.
 - Sound Bank and Eula file support.